PoonAthitS/Automatic-cross-validation-forecasting-model/README.md

 * Written by: [Poon Athit S. ](https://www.linkedin.com/in/athit-srimachand/)
 * Technologies: R, cross-validation, Error measures, forecast
 ## 1. Introduction
+Since its inception in 2000, the M3 competition datasets have been used to evaluate a variety of time series forecasting methods and analyses.
+It is expected to be one of the standard time-series datasets used to demonstrate various aspects of forecasting in numerous studies.
+The purpose of this project is to develop an automatic models suitable for batch forecasting (large amount of time series) based on monthly M3 data sets.
+It uses automatic exponential smoothing and automatic ARIMA modelling techniques in conjunction with the model selection strategy and cross-validation methodology to achieve the highest possible accuracy for the error measures chosen.
+The model may be advantageous to users or organisations when a large number of monthly time series are aimed to be predicted over an 18-month horizon.

 ## 2. About the model
 <img src="https://github.com/PoonAthitS/automatic-cross-validation-forecasting-model/blob/main/IMAGES/Process%20of%20the%20model%20selection.png?raw=true" width="600">